davidcarbonello/pre-class-work-2018-Sullivanstatistics/Week 02/pre-class-02.md

    hist(ColMeans)

    The histogram resembles a normal distribution with mean at 1.
-The reason the histogram is approximately normal is because of the Central Limit Theorem which applies because we are dealing with a distribution of means for large n, unlike in question 5b where we are dealing with individual                  observations.
+The reason the histogram is approximately normal is because of the Central Limit Theorem, which applies because we are dealing with a distribution of means with large n, unlike in question 5b where we are dealing with individual                  observations from the expoenetial distribution that are not means.